isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 ### April

+2023-04-21

+Features:

+- Button to assign all sub-tasks as dependencies of parent

+Fixes:

+- Removed Connections community members not removed from Board membership

 2023-04-12

 Features:

 - Custom Colours.
 Colours and tags have been merged.
-You are now able to create as many colours as you like in a Board.
+You are now able to create as many colours as you like in a Board

 ### March